3 school bus drivers quit after 'verbal abuse' from parents | CBC News

 When she got another email Monday letting her know three bus drivers had quit because of harassment they faced, she decided to get a coffee shop gift card for the driver on her daughter's route.

-Later that same day, she received a third email letting her know her daughter's route would be cancelled until further notice.
+Later that same day, she received a third email letting her know her daughter's route was cancelled until further notice.

 "We were super grateful to have a bus route, but I guess at the same time we didn't really know that we needed to be grateful just because we didn't know that there was such a shortage [of drivers]," Weisflock said in an interview Tuesday.